bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 	- makes it easy to collect all such errors, and
 	- to find and fix known errors through local reasoning

+- programming paradigms do not matter - just the properties of the system we work with